 With two or three cells (c) to fill in the chute, and at least two more values (v >=4 or 5), the generalized SdC requires at least one cell in each remainder with candidates of these values only.
 Call these the dj cells.
 The values in the dj cells of the remainders must be disjoint.

 Then the chute values not in the dj cells of each remainder can be eliminated from the non-dj cells of the other remainder.

 In 640 above, V = 34589.
 VR = 34, the VB =85, and V/VR = 589 is removed from r9c6 and V/VB = 349, from r2c4 and r4c4.

-Sue-de-Coq’s generalized version was accepted on the forum, and on many expert websites as the preferred approach to Sue de Coq.
+Sue-de-Coq’s generalized version was accepted on the forum, and on many expert websites as the preferred way to include cells of more than two values in Sue de Coq.
 For example, Hobiger’s explanations of the examples linked above are based on the generalized version.
 The primary reason for the generalization is to allow more than 4 or 5 candidate values in the chute, when extra dj cells can be found.

-Sysudoku doesn’t go along, because it seems that full employment by ALS beyond the bv has more focus and is just as effective as the generalized SdC, and has an important elimination bonus.
-Besides, being confined to the values of the chute, multiple dj cells in a remainder tend to become ALS, with the same results.
+Sysudoku doesn’t go along, because it seems that full employment by ALS beyond the bv has more focus and is practically as effective as the generalized SdC.
+Besides, being confined to the values of the chute, multiple dj cells in a remainder tend to be ALS.

-The examples shown and linked above illustrate the bonus advantage in the ALS form missed by generalized SdC proponents.
+The examples shown and linked above illustrate the ALS form satisfies tie subtle requirements of generalized ALS.
 The remainder ALS often contain additional values that become locked in the ALS cells as the ALS loses a matching value to the chute.
 All other candidates of these locked values in the remainder are eliminated.